ClaudeAlves/labo_infra_HTTP_RES2019/README.md

 ### Dynamic cluster management
-We can easily see this in our docker-compose.yml we never specified anything about the addresses of the containers.
+We can easily see this in our docker-compose.yml that we never specified anything about the addresses of the containers.
 It's all managed by the reverse-proxy server Traefik provides.
 ### Load balancing: multiple server nodes
 As stated before we can run multiple instancies of the same images.